MatthewOM/MatthewOM/Papers/index.md

 </table>

 ## Copyright Notice
 These documents are protected by various copyright laws.
 However, I may distribute copies to individuals for personal, research use.
-Your click on any of the PDF links above constitutes your request for a personal copy of the linked article and my delivery of a personal copy.
+Your click on any of the PDF links above constitutes your specific request for a personal copy of the linked article and my delivery of a personal copy.
 Any other use or distribution is prohibited.
 These are provided as a means to ensure timely dissemination of scholarly and technical work on a noncommercial basis.

 <script type='text/javascript' src='https://d1bxh8uas1mnw7.cloudfront.net/assets/embed.js'></script>
 <script async src="https://badge.dimensions.ai/badge.js" charset="utf-8"></script>